harish-badri/py-ecommerce-customers-client-predictions/README.md

 - Length of Membership: How many years the customer has been a member.
 Note that all the personal information is not real.

-Credits to [Alejandro AO](https://www.github.com/alejandro-ao) for this project
+Credits to [Alejandro AO](https://www.github.com/alejandro-ao) for this project.